isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-boat-bottom-paint-for-speed.markdown

 The Micron-Extra pain retains its anti-fouling properties when the boat is not in use, hence allowing you to relaunch without the need for repainting.
 The smooth paint offers excellent performance and versatility for a
 [professional boat finish](https://pestpolicy.com/best-paint-for-bathroom-ceiling-to-prevent-mold/)
 .
-Compared to other anti-fouling options in the market, you are guaranteed a smooth performance with this option. Â Also available in a low emissions formula, reduced carbon dioxide sulfur dioxide emissions significantly improve your hulls performance.
+Compared to other anti-fouling options in the market, you are guaranteed a smooth performance with this option.
+Also available in a low emissions formula, reduced carbon dioxide sulfur dioxide emissions significantly improve your hulls performance.
 The controlled wearing properties of this Interlux product deliver a consistent and uninterrupted antifouling performance.
 Depending on the surface preparation and layers of paint applied, you are guaranteed a lasting performance throughout the racing season.
 This paint can be applied over hard conventional coatings after intense sanding.
-This paint comes in a 1-gallon size package, which provides sufficient coverage over larger surfaces. Â For the best results in the long term, pay attention to the manufacturers indications.
+This paint comes in a 1-gallon size package, which provides sufficient coverage over larger surfaces.
+For the best results in the long term, pay attention to the manufacturers indications.
 Pros:
 - Guarantee improved fuel efficiency.
 - Excellent anti-fouling performance